adrianoaguiar/hybris-y.i.accelerator/Readme.txt

   This image is based on the hybrisserver image and should generally just add hybrisServer-*.zip which have been generated via ANT PRODUCTION.

-  build as: make build
+  build as: make

-  run first node:
+  run the first node:
    docker run \
     -d \
     -e y_tomcat_http_port=8080 -e y_tomcat_ssl_port=8443 \